ttdyce/Dynamic-embedding-labeller/README.md

-# Dynamic-embedding-labeller
+# Detection of Roles of Variables based on Deep Learning Technologies

-A Labelling system
+A Labelling system & neural model designs

 ## Recommended requirement